 Our Research Approach

 The basic circuit for pursuit is known.
-Sensory inputs arise from the middle temporal visual area and the “motor cortex” is the smooth eye movement region of the frontal eye fields (FEFsem).
-Other well studied areas include the floccular complex of the cerebellum and the final brainstem motor circuits.
-Opportunities exist for to greatly advance our knowledge of the system through analysis of the basal ganglia, and the pontine nuclei that relay signals from the cerebral cortex to the cerebellum.
+Sensory inputs arise from the middle temporal visual area (MT).
+The “motor cortex” for pursuit is the smooth eye movement region of the frontal eye fields (FEFsem).
+Other well studied areas include the floccular complex of the cerebellum, the pontine nuclei that connect cortex to cerebellum, and the final brainstem motor circuits.

-We rely on exquisite control over a very precise behavior, quantitative and accurate measurements of eye movements, and recordings from single neurons throughout the pursuit circuit.
-We analyze our data quantitatively, frequently using methods that are derived from theoretical approaches, and we use computer simulations and computational modeling to assemble our data into an understanding of how a full circuit works.
+We rely on exquisite control over a very precise behavior, quantitative and accurate measurements of eye movements, and recordings from isolated neurons throughout the pursuit circuit.
+Increasingly, our recordings use multi-contact probes that allow us to analyze local connectivity and record from multiple neuron types.
+We analyze our data quantitatively, frequently using methods that are derived from theoretical approaches.
+I am open to the possibility of deploying optogenetic approaches strategically in non-human primates.